Code Backup and File Roaming

 file in the~/.cnb

-directory - After environment startup, you can configure script tasks to copy or symlink
+directory - After the environment starts, you can configure script tasks to copy or symlink

 ~/.cnb/.env.local